Skip to main content

 National Youth Council

-One of the key actors in connecting different stakeholders of youth work is the National Youth Council [Nemzeti Ifjúsági Tanács (hereinafter referred to as in Hungarian NIT).
+One of the key actors in connecting different stakeholders of youth work is the National Youth Council (Nemzeti Ifjúsági Tanács, NIT).
 As an umbrella organisation of youth organisations, they engage in issues directly related to youth work practice.
-For example, they co-organised a conference with the European Youth Centre (Európai Ifjúsági Központ) on the topic of youth work in 2019, for the first time.
-In 2021, it was held in September (Ifjúsági Munka Konferencia).
 (For more information about National Youth Council see sub-chapter 5.3 Youth representation bodies).

 Hungarian Association of Youth Service Providers

-The Hungarian Association of Youth Service Provdiers [Ifjúsági Szolgáltatók Országos Szövetsége (hereinafter referred to as ISZOSZ)]
+The Hungarian Association of Youth Service Providers (Ifjúsági Szolgáltatók Országos Szövetsége, ISZOSZ)

 'was founded in 2011 as an umbrella organisation of professionals and organisations dealing with youth service.